-Once we've received a planning application we will usually publicise the proposal so that people have the chance to express their views.
-This includes things like site notices and letters to neighbours and parish councils.
-Please note, not all applications submitted to us require public consultation.
+People have a chance to express their views to planning applications.
+Public consultation includes site notices and letters to neighbours and parish councils.
+Not all applications submitted to us require public consultation.

-The formal consultation period will normally last for 21 days.
+The formal consultation period lasts for 21 days.
 Anyone may comment on a planning application during this period.
-Written comments will be taken into account when we make a decision on the application, so long as they are relevant to the proposal and 'material' to the planning application.
+Written comments will be considered when we make a decision on the application.
+Comments must be relevant to the proposal and 'material' to the planning application.

-Your representations will be available for inspection on the planning register in accordance with the law and may be published on our website.
+Comments are known as representations.
+These are available for inspection on the planning register, in accordance with the law and may be published on our website.
 Whilst there are exceptions to this legal requirement, which generally relate to personal information, they are limited.
 Should such information be contained within correspondence we reserve the right:

 - to decline to make such correspondence publicly available; or